-Collaborators: Michael MacWilliams (Anchor QEA), David Fullerton (Metropolitan Water District)
+Collaborators: Michael MacWilliams (Anchor QEA), David Fullerton (Metropolitan Water District) Permission to Post pdf of Presentation on CWEMF Website: No

 Observed long-term trends indicate a decline in sediment supply to the Delta on the order of 1.3% per year, which corresponds to a decline of 23% over the past 20 years.
 In addition, recent analysis of historical wind data in Suisun Bay and the Sacramento-San Joaquin Delta indicates a statistically significant decline in wind speeds over the past two decades, which is most pronounced in fall.
 Both the long-term decline in sediment supply and the long-term trends in wind speed have the potential to influence sediment transport and turbidity in Suisun Bay and the Delta.
 The 3-D UnTRIM Bay-Delta model was applied together with the SWAN wave model and the SediMorph morphodynamic model to evaluate the relative effect of long-term trends in wind speed and Delta sediment supply on turbidity both during wet and dry water years.
-Declines in both wind speed and sediment supply result in lower turbidity throughout Suisun Bay and the Delta.
+Declines in both wind speed on turbidity is largest in Suisun Bay and the Delta.
 The effect of wind speed on turbidity is largest in Suisun Bay and decreases into the Delta, while the effect of a reduced sediment supply is largest in the Sacramento River near Sherman Island.

-3. The influence of estuarine circulation on recruitment from the ocean to low salinity habitat

-Presenter(s): Edward Gross
+3. The influence of estuarine circulation on recruitment from the ocean to low salinity habitat (pdf 3.5mb) Presenter(s): Edward Gross

-Presenter(s) Email Address(es): ed@rmanet.com Collaborators: Wim Kimmerer, Rusty Holleman coastal ocean to the low salinity zone of the San Francisco Estuary.
+Presenter(s) Email Address(es): ed@rmanet.com

+Collaborators: Wim Kimmerer, Rusty Holleman

+Abundance of estuarine organisms can vary with freshwater inflow through several mechanisms.
+One proposed mechanism is increased recruitment of downward sinking organisms with increased freshwater inflow.
+We used a particle-tracking model to investigate recruitment of plankton from the coastal ocean to the low salinity zone of the San Francisco Estuary.
 The particle tracking model was run with 6 alternative behaviors for 5 different steady tributary inflow conditions covering a wide range of observed hydrology.
 The behaviors included passive behavior and constant sinking with sinking rates appropriate for starry flounder, Platichthys stellatus, and bay shrimp, Crangon franciscorum, organisms which recruit into the estuary as juveniles and move up into the low-salinity zone to rear.
 The specified sinking behaviors caused increased recruitment into the low salinity zone of the San Francisco Estuary relative to passive particles.
 The numbers of downward sinking organisms recruited generally increased with freshwater outflow and the time to arrive in the low salinity zone decreased.
 The results can be largely understood by the relationship between vertical distribution of plankton and the residual velocity field in the San Francisco Estuary.
-We conclude that increased recruitment with increased freshwater flow could explain the observed increase in abundance of these downward sinking organisms with increased freshwater outflow.
+We conclude that increased recruitment with increased freshwater flow could explain the observed increase in abundance of these downward sinking organisms with increased freshwater flow.